thanhtungvudata/thanhtungvudata.github.io/_posts/2025-03-16-cinemoodchatbot_update.md

   - ML Engineer
   - RAG
 ---
-In my previous [post](https://thanhtungvudata.github.io/data%20science%20projects/cinemood3-udpate/), I shows how to build a RAG (Retrieval-Augmented Generation) mood-based trending movie recommendation app.
+In my previous [post](https://thanhtungvudata.github.io/data%20science%20projects/cinemood3-udpate/), I showed how to build a RAG (Retrieval-Augmented Generation) mood-based trending movie recommendation app.
 In this post, we dive into how to build a web-based chatbot that recommends trending movies based on users' moods and preferences.
 This latest update overcomes previous limitations by introducing **conversational interactions** and **advanced mood detection** using the **GPT-4o-mini** model with careful **prompt engineering**.

 <img src="/assets/images/cinemoodchatbot_overview.png" alt="CineMood Chatbot" width="600">